Pixel

 New Jersey Law and Hit and Run Accidents

 Like most states, New Jersey has specific laws governing hit-and-run accidents.
-Under New Jersey law, all motorists involved in an accident must immediately stop their vehicle and remain at the scene of the accident.
+Under New Jersey law, all motorists involved in an accident must immediately stop their vehicle and remain at the accident scene.

-Drivers must exchange their information and render reasonable aid until police or medical personal are present.
-Not only does this law pertain to moving vehicles on the roads, but it also pertains to bicycles, pedestrians, and even parked vehicles.
-If a driver hits a parked car, damages it, and leaves without attempting to contact the owner of the vehicle, the collision is also classified as a hit-and-run violation.
+Drivers must exchange information and render reasonable aid until police or medical personnel are present.
+This law pertains not only to moving vehicles on the roads but also to bicycles, pedestrians, and even parked vehicles.
+If a driver hits a parked car, damages it, and leaves without attempting to contact the vehicle’s owner, the collision is also classified as a hit-and-run violation.

-The consequences of leaving the scene of an accident depend on the circumstances of the crash.
-Penalties can range from fines and jail time to the revocation of a motorist’s driver’s license.
+The consequences of leaving an accident scene depend on the crash’s circumstances.
+Penalties can range from fines and jail time to revoking a motorist’s driver’s license.
 Penalties are much stiffer when hit-and-run accidents cause serious injuries or death.

 Criminal Versus Civil Penalties for Hit-and-Run Accidents